w3f/polkadot-wiki/docs/general/contributing.md

 ---

 The wiki was started and is maintained by Web3 Foundation.
-It is an open source project and aims to be the most extensive resource of knowledge on Polkadot and the Polkadot ecosystem.
-A large part of the material currently focuses on Polkadot directly but it is not opposed to covering informational material for community projects.
+It is an open source project and aims to be the most extensive resource of knowledge on Polkadot and Kusama the ecosystem.
+A large part of the material currently focuses on Polkadot and Kusama directly but it is not opposed to covering informational material for community projects.

 :::caution Marketing material